benwiz/graphics/README.md

 ## To Do

-- gallery
+- river-walk
-  - Create a simple gallery that displays all images in the gallery in an instagram like grid (this should be very simple).
-Ideally sort by image created date.
+  - Create initial walk algorithm.
+Data should be randomly generated during preload.
+Later data can be manually gathered from spotify and read in from a json file.

 - noisy-shapes
   - rough.js implementation